branchwelder/web-technologies/slides/README.md

 ### Gotchas

-I found that APT had a woefully outdated version of Pandoc, which meant that support for reveal.js V4 didn't exist.
+I found that apt had a woefully outdated version of Pandoc, which meant that support for reveal.js V4 didn't exist.
 I didn't realize this for a while and was very frustrated because my slides were not generating correctly.